Skip to content

 2. Scan for the ExpressLRS TX Access Point.
 WiFi Hotspot

-• If your TX Module is previously flashed with your Home WiFi SSID and Password, and it is able to connect to that WiFi Network, then the Access Point will not show up.
+• If your TX Module is previously flashed with your Home WiFi SSID and Password, and it can connect to that WiFi Network, then the Access Point will not show up.

 • expresslrs is the Password for this Access Point.